Ask Slashdot: What Is Your View On Sloot Compression?

 They killed him because you could feed a random input into his decoder and the movie that came out would be better than anything Hollywood can produce.

-I love it that parent is modded "Insightful" (Score:4, Insightful)
+I love it that parent is modded "Insightful" (Score:3, Insightful)

 That really says a *lot* about the quality of today's movies.